erikenicole-20132017/erikenicole-20132017/Erik/README.md

 Here there will be only the source folder of the operating system and some information about it.

 ## Numerics
+Our system uses 10 symbols or digits, written like this: 0 1 2 3 4 5 6 7 8 9.
+0 is the neutral number, that is, it does not change the number.
+For example: 3 + 0 = 3.
+In addition, there is a rule based on the sequence of integers, which is the sum of the second factor and the sum of the previous number.
+For example: 1+1=2.
+1+2=3.
+2+3=5.
+3+5=8.
+5+8=13.
+8+13=21...
+And so it continues.
 ### Binary utility file

 Now look, there will be information about the hard drive where the operating system will be set.
 Here are 0 bytes: